Tuesday, April 10, 2018

 "Two young people in love, Mark and Karen, battle for survival in a world that has become hell frozen over...
 New York buried under the New Ice Age...
 The Big Freeze swirling wild, dangerous winds across the Arctic oceans... across the Humboldt Glacier...
 In a flash it grows, creeps outward, gathers force, becomes gigantic, imperils the world.
 How long can people survive?
 Is this the way the world ends...
 Buried in ICE?"

-For the 1981 paperback edition of Walter Tevis's Nebula nominated novel Mockingbird, Bantam's art director Len Leone instructed Feck to go back to the easel and rework his classic New York City skyline into a blazing new post-apocalyptic vision.
-With such an iconic image now promoting Mockingbird, paperback sales exceeded expectations.
-And Feck had another magnum opus on his hands.
+For the 1981 mass-market paperback edition of Walter Tevis's Nebula nominated novel Mockingbird, Bantam's art director Len Leone instructed Feck to go back to his easel and rework his classic New York City skyline into a blazingly different post-apocalyptic vision.
+With such an iconic image now promoting Mockingbird, book sales exceeded expectations--and Feck had another magnum opus on his hands.

 "Mockingbird: A world where humans wander, drugged and lulled by electronic bliss.
 Where quick sex is best, where people would rather burn themselves alive than endure.
 A dying world of no children, no art, no reading.
 Where some still refuse to surrender.
 And love is the only hope.
 Mockingbird: A strange love triangle.
 Spolforth, the most perfect machine ever created, whose only wish is to die.
 Paul and Mary Lou, whose passion for each other is the only future.
 Mockingbird: A haunting novel, reverberating with anguish.
 That beats the force of life.
 And celebrates joy and love, the strength of hope, the force of the word, and the magic of a dream."